 How to Use FireFox On Your Android TV & NVIDIA Shield

-For years, FireFox users have had to sideload a mobile version of their favorite browser on their Android TV’s.
+Firefox users have had to sideload a mobile version of their favorite browser on their Android TVs for years.

-Sure it worked, but it was clunky trying to browse the web on streaming device.
+Sure, it worked, but it was clunky trying to browse the web on a streaming device.
 The Android version was designed for a touchscreen, not a remote control.
 You really needed an air mouse to make it workable.

 Let’s be honest.
 It wasn’t great.